 Linda Liukas is a children’s book author and illustrator who likes software and sparkles.
 Linda travels the world as a keynote speaker and her speaking topics range from education to AI.
 She shares the message of embracing coding and computing at technology conferences, teacher training sessions and even at the United Nations.
 Her TED talk has gathered over 1.5 million views.
-In 2017 Linda won China’s biggest design award, the Design Intelligence Award and in 2018 she was selected on the Forbes list of top 50 women in tech.
+In 2017 Linda won China’s biggest design award, the Design Intelligence Award, and in 2018 she was selected to the Forbes list of top 50 women in tech.

-She loves Muji, Zelda Fitzgerald, software and sparkly things.
+She loves Muji, Zelda Fitzgerald, software, and sparkly things.

 “Writing software is about expression, creativity, and practical application.
 Our kids should learn to bend, join, break and combine code in a way it wasn’t designed to.
 Just as they would with crayons and paper or wood and tools.
 I believe there’s plenty to learn in programming logic and culture before showing children a single screen.”– Linda Liukas